From Startup to Scaleup: Tips for Sustaining Rapid Growth

 Even if your business can handle this new workforce, it may not be the right fit if hired in a hurry.
 A significant aspect of staying true to your brand identity includes hiring talent that aligns with your business's brand and values.
 If you hire too quickly during an upscale, you may end up with team members that don't fit your brand.

 For this reason, it is essential not to rush into scaling up.
 Instead, slow down to find the right talent, ensuring to spread of your behaviors and beliefs throughout the company.
-That being said, while you should not scale up too quickly, you still need to have a scalable infrastructure.
+That said, while you should not scale up too quickly, you still need a scalable infrastructure.
 With a scalable infrastructure, you can optimize your momentum without getting ahead.

 Track Your Success